tsevdos/react-boilerplate/README.md

 * `npm start` starts the development server.
 Navigate to [http://localhost:8080](http://localhost:8080) and start working on your project
 * `npm run lint` lints your .js files
-* `npm run watch` builds/bundles your app on change
 * `npm run build` builds/bundles your app to the `./dist` directory`